 Shortcut to this page: ntrllog.netlify.app/quantum

-Notes provided by Professor Negin Forouzesh (CSULA) and Quantum Computing for Computer Scientists
+Notes provided by Professor Negin Forouzesh (CSULA), Quantum Computing for Computer Scientists, Quantum Soar, and minutephysics

 Apparently complex numbers are used a lot in quantum mechanics.
 So this will start off with some light review of complex numbers and linear algebra.